-We provide resources so that every student can fully pay for their time at the School of Kingdom Writers and graduate debt-free.
+We provide resources so that every student can fully pay for his or her time at the School of Kingdom Writers and graduate debt-free.
 We do not provide conventional financial aid like student loans or scholarships.
-By keeping costs as low as possible, creating an environment that conducive to part-time income, and providing resources for mobilizing community support, every student can fully pay for the program and the cost of living without debt.
+By keeping costs as low as possible, creating an environment that is conducive to part-time income, and providing resources for mobilizing community support, we ensure that every student can fully pay for the program and the cost of living without debt.

-The average cost of tuition for a 2-year Masters of Fine Arts in creative writing program at an in-state public university is $27,600.
+The average cost of tuition for a two-year Master of Fine Arts (MFA) in creative writing program at an in-state public university is $27,600.
 Private schools are typically three times this cost.
 Our program costs only $14,400, and includes more instruction, more support, and greater practical application.
 (See “How Do We Keep Our Tuition So Low?” for more info.)

 Shared housing with other students is also available.
-Students who use this option will see extremely low cost of living, as they share expenses with other students.
-Students who choose to live on their own will also see very low cost of living in Zanesville, Ohio.
+Students who use this option will see an extremely low cost of living as they share expenses with other students.
+Students who choose to live on their own will also see a very low cost of living in Zanesville, Ohio.

 Consistent schedule conducive to part-time work.

 Unlike most higher education, this is a year-round program with a predictable weekly schedule.
-All instruction and course work will be completed between the hours of 8am and 5pm, Monday through Friday.
-With rare exceptions, there is no homework or additional projects that need to be completed.
+All instruction and coursework will be completed between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+With rare exceptions, there will be no homework or additional projects that need to be completed.

 This allows our students to work part-time jobs without causing scheduling headaches for themselves and their employers.
 Because this is a year-round program, schedules are sustainable and predictable.

-Due to the low cost of the program and the opportunity for shared living expenses, some students will be able to pay for 100% of their costs with part-time work.
+Due to the low cost of the program and the opportunity for shared living expenses, many of our students pay for 100% of their costs with part-time work.